Depleted uranium: History

 Enriched uranium was first manufactured in the early 1940s when the United States and the United Kingdom began their nuclear weapons programs.
 Later in the decade, France and the Soviet Union began their nuclear weapons and nuclear power programs.
 Depleted uranium was originally stored as an unusable waste product (uranium hexafluoride) in the hope that improved enrichment processes could extract additional quantities of the fissionable ^{235}U isotope.
 This re-enrichment recovery of the residual uranium-235 is now in practice in some parts of the world; e.g. in 1996 over 6,000 tonne were upgraded in a Russian plant.

 In the 1970s, the Pentagon reported that the Soviet military had developed armor plating for Warsaw Pact tanks that NATO ammunition could not penetrate.
-The Pentagon began searching for material to make denser armor-piercing projectiles.
+The Pentagon began searching for materials to make denser armor-piercing projectiles.
 After testing various metals, ordnance researchers settled on depleted uranium.

 The US and NATO militaries used DU penetrator rounds in the 1991 Gulf War, the Bosnia war, bombing of Serbia, the 2003 invasion of Iraq, and 2015 airstrikes on ISIS in Syria.
 It is estimated that between 315 and 350 ST of DU were used in the 1991 Gulf War.